MicrochipTech/PIC32CXBZ2_WBZ45x_Sub-GHz_MICRF_Tx_MICRF_Rx_Click_BLE_SENSOR/WBZ451_MICRF_RX/README.md

 ## 1. Introduction<a name="step1">

-This application demonstrates the use of an MICRF220/219A as receiver using ASK Modulation interfaced with the WBZ451 Curiosity Board to control the RGB LED of the WBZ451 Curiosity board with the data received from the MICRF112.
+This application demonstrates the use of an MICRF RX CLICK as receiver using ASK Modulation interfaced with the WBZ451 Curiosity Board to control the RGB LED of the WBZ451 Curiosity board with the data received from the MICRF TX CLICK.

 ![](docs/Picture1.png)